|

 where my airport was, and turned towards it.
 I was flying at 2500

 feet on this leg so I had a little trouble actually spotting the runway.
+After searching for a couple of minutes, I

 got situated, and descended to TPA and called my entry to the 45 at Pierce